Data compiled by market research firm Euromonitor International has backed up claims that the Sunday trading ban is hurting sales in small shops.

 Maciej Ptaszyński, Director of the Polish Chamber of Commerce

-Ptaszyński appeared to be referring to retailers such as Kaufland and Lidl, who have heavilly promoted special offers available to customers only on Saturdays.
+Ptaszyński appeared to be referring to the big supermarket chains, who have heavily promoted special offers available to customers only on Friday and/or Saturdays.